kasikritc/google_chrome_dinosaur_game/README.md

-data: the folder that contains images that are used in the game Dino.py: the class of the dinosaur character in the game Obstacle.py: the class of the cacti, which is the obstacle, in the game jumping_dino.pyde: the source code of the game which causes the game to animate
+data: the folder that contains images that are used in the game Dino.py: the class of the dinosaur character in the game Obstacle.py: the class of the cacti, which is the obstacle, in the game jumping_dino.pyde: the source code of the game which causes the game to animate and run properly